hollyschinsky/phonegap-workshop/polish.md

 ![](images/icon-disp1.png) ![](images/icon-display2.png)

-> There's a lot more you could do with setting icons and splash screens than what is shown here.
+> There's a lot more you can do with setting icons and splash screens than what is shown here.
 See [this article](http://devgirl.org/2014/09/29/new-icons-and-splash-screen-help-for-cordovaphonegap/) for more details.